Happy New Year

-Like approximately 80% of EFNE’s board and staff, I have a direct and personal connection to epilepsy.
-We have experienced the journey of the families and individuals we serve firsthand – each moment of heartache, happiness, help, hope… we have been there.
-And as the work of EFNE progresses, we are not just measuring the impact we’ve had on epilepsy numbers; we are measuring the impact we’ve had on lives - on you, on us, on each other.
-For that reason, I’m proud to share with you some of EFNE’s achievements over the past year.
+I joined Epilepsy Foundation New England as our President and CEO two years ago this week.
+Like approximately 80% of our board and staff, I have a direct and personal connection to epilepsy: I work alongside my wife, Chanda Gunn, who is our NH Field Service Manager and our Youth Programming Specialist, and is a person living with epilepsy.
+As the work of the Foundation progresses, we are not just measuring the impact we’ve had on the numbers; we are measuring the impact we’ve had on lives - on you, on us, on each other.
+For that reason, I’m proud to share with you some highlights of the past year.